eniac/mu2sls/POPL23_ARTIFACT_README.md

 ### Downloading artifact and installing requirements

 The virtual box instance should contain all these requirements, but we are providing them here for completeness.
-Feel free to skip this section if you are using virtualbox.
+Skip this section if you are using virtualbox.

 Our artifact has the following requirements:
 - To run the local artifact tests: